nexus-ops/nexusops-docs/NexusFleet/Integration/README.md

 1. Get API key

-    1.1 It is linked only to your tenant
+    1.1 It's linked only to your tenant

     1.2 It provides access only to your tenant's data